zio/zio/docs/datatypes/contextual/zdeps.md

 So we can say that the `Database` service has two dependencies: `Blocking` and `Logging` services.

-Let's see how we can create a layer:
+Let's see how we can create a set of dependencies:

 ## Creation